PDF Security Blog

 What It Does Well

-- Invoice verification — Before authorizing payment on a vendor invoice, verify the PDF has not been modified since issuance
+• Invoice fraud detection — Before authorizing payment on a vendor invoice, check the PDF has not been modified since issuance

-- Diploma and certificate integrity — Pre-screen incoming credentials before investing in official verification
+• Diploma and certificate integrity — Pre-screen incoming credentials before investing in official fraud detection

 What It Does Not Do

-HTPBE does not perform face matching, liveness detection, identity document template validation, OCR of document content, or any form of identity verification.
-If the question is "is this person who they say they are?", HTPBE is the wrong tool.
+HTPBE? does not perform face matching, liveness detection, identity document template validation, OCR of document content, or any form of identity proofing.
+If the question is "is this person who they say they are?", HTPBE? is the wrong tool.
 You need a KYC platform for that.

 The "When to Use What" Matrix

 The logic is straightforward.
 Not every document submitted to a loan application needs full KYC treatment.
 Many are clearly fraudulent at the file level, long before any identity matching is attempted.
-Running those documents through a $1.50/verification KYC check is unnecessary cost.
+Running those documents through a $1.50/fraud detection KYC check is unnecessary cost.

 At 500 documents per month: